High blood pressure treatments

-There are 2 types of diuretics used frequently in the treatment of high blood pressure.
-Thiazide diuretics, for example indapamide (e.g. Dapa-Tabs, Insig, Natrilix SR) and hydrochlorothiazide (Dithiazide), are frequently used but can cause excess potassium to be excreted in the urine, which can be a problem for people with impaired kidney function.
+Thiazide diuretics, for example chlorthalidone (e.g. Hygroton), indapamide (e.g. Dapa-Tabs, Insig, Natrilix SR) and hydrochlorothiazide (Dithiazide), are frequently used but can cause excess potassium to be excreted in the urine, which can be a problem for people with kidney problems.

-Potassium-sparing diuretics, such as amiloride (Kaluril), help the body retain potassium.
-Various combination products are marketed which combine thiazides with potassium-sparing diuretics, for example hydrochlorothiazide plus amiloride (Moduretic).
+Potassium-sparing diuretics, such as amiloride (Kaluril) and spironolactone (Aldactone, Spiractin), help the body retain potassium.
+Various combination products are available in Australia which combine thiazides with potassium-sparing diuretics, for example hydrochlorothiazide plus amiloride (Amizide, Moduretic).
 Likewise, thiazide diuretics are often co-prescribed with ACE inhibitors (another type of high blood pressure medicine that tends to cause retention of potassium).

 Side effects of diuretics can include dizziness, weakness, excessive urination, and more rarely rash and gastrointestinal symptoms.
 People who have diabetes, liver disease or gout need to be closely monitored by their doctor while taking diuretics as the medicines may aggravate these conditions.

-These medicines reduce the number of nerve impulses that occur in the heart and blood vessels.
+These medicines reduce the stimulatory effect of adrenaline and noradrenaline on the heart and blood vessels.

-Alpha-blockers, for example prazosin (e.g. Minipress, Pressin), relax muscles in the walls of the blood vessels and reduce the resistance to blood flow thus allowing blood to flow more easily.
+Alpha-blockers, for example prazosin (e.g. Minipress), relax muscles in the walls of the blood vessels and reduce the resistance to blood flow thus allowing blood to flow more easily.
 They are not usually recommended in the first instance for blood pressure control.

-Beta-blockers, such as atenolol (e.g. Noten, Tenormin, Tensig), metoprolol (e.g. Betaloc, Lopresor, Metrol, Minax, Toprol-XL), pindolol (e.g. Barbloc, Visken) and propranolol (e.g. Deralin, Inderal), work by blocking the action of adrenaline and noradrenaline in the heart.
+Beta-blockers work by blocking the action of adrenaline and noradrenaline in the heart.
 Adrenaline speeds up the heart and makes it pump harder, thus increasing blood pressure.
 Beta-blockers slow the heartbeat, and reduce the force of its contractions so less blood is pumped through the vessels, thus lowering blood pressure.
-The National Heart Foundation recommends that beta-blockers should not be used as a first-line treatment for people with uncomplicated high blood pressure (people with uncomplicated high blood pressure usually have no symptoms).

-Beta-blockers are also used for angina, fast heartbeat and prevention of migraine.
+Beta-blockers are also used for angina, fast heartbeat, heart failure and prevention of migraine.
 They are not suitable for people with asthma or certain heart conditions, and because they act on the nervous system they may cause lowered mood or lethargy in some people.
 They may sometimes cause narrowing of the airways, such as in asthma, and cold hands and feet.
-Unlike many other high blood pressure medicines, some beta-blockers are safe for use in pregnancy.
+Unlike many other high blood pressure medicines, some beta-blockers can be used in pregnancy.

-Some beta-blockers, such as labetalol (e.g. Presolol, Trandate) and carvedilol (e.g. Dilasig, Dilatrend, Kredex) block both beta and alpha receptors.
+Some beta-blockers, such as labetalol (e.g. Presolol, Trandate) and carvedilol (e.g. Dicarz, Dilasig, Dilatrend) block both beta and alpha receptors.

-These include hydralazine (Alphapress) and minoxidil (Loniten).
-They have a strong blood pressure lowering effect and are a second- or third-line treatment, used for high blood pressure that doesn’t respond to other medications or in emergency situations.
-They are used generally under specialist supervision.
-Sodium nitroprusside and diazoxide are given by injection or intravenous infusion in emergencies when blood pressure needs to be reduced rapidly.
+Vasodilators include hydralazine (Alphapress) and minoxidil (Loniten).
+They have a strong blood pressure lowering effect and are used for treating high blood pressure that doesn’t respond to other medicines or in emergency situations.
+They are used generally under the supervision of a specialist.